sayanlp99/bits_notes/sem2/devops/devops.md

   - A repository is the storage location for all versions of the files in a project.
 It contains the complete history of changes made over time.

 - **Working Copy**:
-  - A working copy is a snapshot of the repository, typically on a developer’s local machine, where they can make changes to the project.
+  - A working copy is a snapshot of the repository, typically on a developer's local machine, where they can make changes to the project.

 - **Committing Changes**:
   - The process of saving modifications from the working copy to the repository.
-Each commit creates a new revision in the project’s history.
+Each commit creates a new revision in the project's history.

 - **Updating**:
   - Synchronizing the working copy with the latest version from the repository, ensuring that the local environment is up-to-date with any changes made by other developers.

 - **Adding Files**:
-  - Including new files or directories in version control, making them part of the project’s history.
+  - Including new files or directories in version control, making them part of the project's history.

 - **Deleting Files**:
   - Removing files or directories from version control, ensuring they are no longer part of the project.